-Year End Closing Procedures
+2015-001 Year End Closing Procedures

-Condition: In the prior year we noted that various client journal entries were identified and recorded after our year-end audit procedures commenced.
-In the current year we noted that the final reconciliation of rates and charges and the reconciliation between the Authority and the City of Syracuse were completed after our audit of substantive fieldwork was performed.
+Condition: During our audit we noted that various client journal entries were identified and recorded after our year-end audit procedures commenced.
+In the current year we noted that the final reconciliation of rates and charges and the reconciliation between the Authority and the City of Syracuse were completed after our audit fieldwork was performed.